saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><strong>IS_VARIANT_ONLY</strong></td>
 <td>

-Sort attributes by the variant only flag.
+Sort attributes by the variant only flag

 </td>
 </tr>